Amazon Seller Fees: Everything You Need To Know [Guide]

 Your subscription plan + the cost to sell an item

-As mentioned, however, what this ends up looking like will be unique for every business.
+As mentioned, however, what this ends up looking like will be different for every business.

 Moreover, Amazon’s vast and variable fee structure can complicate the process of determining your costs – particularly when it comes to “the cost to sell an item” – which depends on which types of product fees apply to your business.